parsimonhi/animCJK/README.md

 </body>
 </html>
 ```
-Alternately, you can use HTML and Javascript.
-Write the code below in a file called simple.html and store it in the samples folder of AnimCJK.
-Then run simple.html in a browser.
+Alternately, you can use HTML and Javascript to insert a svg in a page.
+Write the code below in a file called simple3.html and store it in the samples folder of AnimCJK.
+Then run simple3.html in a browser.
 ```
 <!doctype html>
 <html>